-The UV sensor is sensitive to radiation over the range of 0.185-0.260 μ m.
-The UV Channel incorporates a special logic circuit that eliminates false alarms caused by solar radiation and other non-fire UV sources.
+The UV sensor is sensitive to radiation over the range of 0.185-0.260μm.
+The UV channel incorporates a special logic circuit that eliminates false alarms caused by solar radiation and other non-fire UV sources.
 Furthermore, the UV channel's sensitivity is stabilized over the working temperature range.

-• Detection Levels
+Detection Levels

-Simultaneous detection of radiation in both the UV and the IR channels, with an intensity that exceeds the detector's preset Warning level results in a Warning signal.
+Detection of radiation in the UV channel, with an intensity that exceeds the detector's preset warning level results in a: